fkooman/php-oauth-lib-common/README.md

 At the moment this project is in the stage of collection shareable code and have the projects use it instead of their own contained copy.

+# Modules
+The following classes are available.
+See the `docs/` directory for more information on the API and how to use them.

+* Scope

 # License
 Licensed under the Apache License, Version 2.0;